Max Strus NBA Playoffs Player Props: Heat vs. Bucks

 Max Strus Insights vs. the Bucks

-- This season, Max Strus has made 4.1 shots per game, which accounts for 10.1% of his team's total makes.
+- This season, Max Strus has made 4.1 field goals per game, which accounts for 10.1% of his team's total makes.

-- He's put up 7.0 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- Strus is averaging 7.0 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- Strus' opponents, the Bucks, have a neutral offensive tempo, averaging 102.4 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Strus' opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Allowing 44.2 rebounds per contest, the Bucks are the 20th-ranked team in the league.
+- The Bucks are the 20th-ranked team in the league, giving up 44.2 rebounds per contest.

-- Allowing 23.9 assists per contest, the Bucks are the fifth-ranked team in the NBA.
+- Allowing 23.9 assists per game, the Bucks are the fifth-ranked squad in the league.

-- The Bucks are the 11th-ranked squad in the league at allowing threes, conceding 12.1 made 3-pointers per game.
+- The Bucks are the 11th-ranked squad in the NBA at allowing threes, giving up 12.1 made 3-pointers per game.

 Max Strus vs. the Bucks